-Net sales totaled €2.2 billion in 2019, a 3.5% organic growth compared to the prior period, driven by marketplace commissions, fast-growing travel sales and showrooms.
-In 2019, Cnova accelerated the shift towards a profitable platform model and commission-based revenues.
+Net sales totaled €2.2 billion in 2020, a 2.2% organic growth compared to the prior period, driven by the profitable shift of product sales towards marketplace sales.

 We strive to provide our customers with a high value proposition through attractive pricing, extensive product assortment as well as highly differentiated delivery and payment solutions.
 We achieve this through our scalable and proprietary technology platforms.
-We also benefit from our parent company, Casino, which is part of the Casino Group, a leading global diversified retail group with \notin 34.6 billion sales for the year ended December 31, 2019 including \notin 18.3 billion in France.
+We also benefit from our parent company, Casino, which is part of the Casino Group, a leading global diversified retail group with €31.9 billion sales for the year ended December 31, 2020 including €17.2 billion in France.

-As of December 31, 2019, we offered our 9.2 million active customers access to a wide and growing assortment of more than 64 million product offerings through a combination of our direct and marketplace sales.
+As of December 31, 2020, we offered our 10.3 million active customers (+12% vs. 2019) access to a wide and growing assortment of more than 100 million product offerings through a combination of our direct and marketplace sales.

-Our most significant product categories in terms of GMV are home appliances, home furnishings, consumer electronics and computers.
+Our most significant product categories in terms of GMV are Home, Leisure and Beauty.
 Our branded site is among the most recognized in the markets in which we operate.